 Dr. Schultz believes that glycolic chemical exfoliants are the gold standard when they’re properly formulated.
 This is because they give a precise and predictable degree of exfoliant as compared to physical exfoliants which rely on you choosing the right amount and the right pressure for them to work.
 With chemical exfoliants, you don’t have to worry about getting the right amount of exfoliation because they’re formulated to work the same way every single time.

 There are many dermatologists you could go to treat your acne issues, but at our office, you’ll get the most customized approach because we have such a wide variety of treatment options.
 Dr. Schultz, nicknamed the “Father of Glycolic”, has a special appreciation for the role daily glycolic exfoliation plays in clearing up acne-riddled skin.
+It's one of the top reasons why so many men and women come to Park Avenue Skin Care in the Upper East Side.

 Along with this understanding, Dr. Schultz and our team are open to a combination of oral and topical medications as well as topical antibiotics along with glycolic exfoliants to customize your approach to skin care.
 This flexibility means that the other products we’re using are more effective and start working sooner.